 A little later, one of Lezgi’s colleagues, who works about 300 kilometers away from Athens in Agrinio, opened our eyes to the violence in Greece’s rural areas.

-The sobs of women victims of gender-based and domestic violence are muffled by pillows, behind locked doors and closed shutters, followed by that ominous hand of someone close to the victim who shushes and silences them.
-And if this occurs extensively in the capital city of Athens, one wonders how much more frequently it happens in rural Greece, where closed doors and secrets are common?
+The sobs of female victims of gender-based, domestic violence are muffled by pillows, lurk behind locked doors and closed shutters, and are succeeded by that ominous hand of an individual close to the victim who shushes and silences the victim.
+If this silencing phenomenon occurs extensively in the capital city of Athens, it makes us wonder how much more frequently it happens in rural Greece, where closed doors and secrets are common?

-She is from Agrinio and has been working as a mental health consultant since 2014 for the Shelter for Battered Women, which also helps women who suffer discrimination: women who are homeless, immigrants, roma, disabled, etc.
+She is from Agrinio and has been working as a mental health counselor since 2014 at the Shelter for Battered Women, which helps women who suffer from discrimination: women who are homeless, immigrants, roma, disabled, etc.

-The Shelter for Battered Women opened three years ago and is the first such lodging in Aetolia-Acarnania, geographically the largest province of Greece, with 211,000 inhabitants.
+The Shelter for Battered Women opened three years ago and is the first such shelter in Aetolia-Acarnania, geographically the largest province of Greece, with 211,000 inhabitants.

-Natasha Makridima remembers, before the guest rooms became available, that battered wives with their kids would leave the police station and would come beating on her office door at the break of dawn.
-She had no place to put them and had to squeeze them into her office in the counseling center that existed then in Agrinio.
-The next day she had to look for appropriate lodging for them in Athens, and then the woman and her child had to travel to that shelter in the capital city at her own expense.
+Natasha Makridima remembers how, before guest rooms became available at the shelter, battered wives with their children would leave police stations and at the break of dawn would come knocking on her office door.
+She had no place to put them and had to squeeze them into her office in the counseling center that then existed in Agrinio.
+The next day she had to look for appropriate lodging for them in Athens, and once found, the woman and her child had to travel to that shelter in the capital city at her own expense.
 “People working in the counseling center would give donations to purchase the tickets,” she says.
 “This was happening 15 years ago.
 You cannot imagine what we have seen.
 There was a great deal of fear—fear and terror.
-If the women went to the police and then went home, they feared their husband would kill them.”
+If women went to the police and then went home, they feared their husband would kill them.”

 Despite the critical importance and utility of the shelter, its opening was delayed for several decades.
 “Why?
 Because we depended on money from the unreliable programs of ESPA (Corporate Pact for Development Framework), and when the programs are put on hold everything stops.
 Projects like ours do not attract voters, since they don’t produce good spectacles or photo ops.
 I’m sorry to be talking bitterly.
 It’s only because I’ve experienced this all firsthand,” says the mental health counselor.

 “From March this year up until today (nearly nine months), the shelter has accepted 83 requests, and we have hosted 23 women and 21 children.
 The women who come to us are 28-40 years old and 99% of them are unemployed.
 Most have never worked in their lives and were married at a very young age.
 Security is the main thing they request from us.
-They want to feel safe first, and then comes food and housing.
-After that, comes the need for legal information and help finding a job,” says Mrs. Macridima.
+They want to feel safe first, and then we worry about food and housing.
+After all this, comes the need for legal information and help finding a job,” says Mrs. Macridima.

-A little before our phone conversation, she had just accepted another call that shocked her despite her long experience in this field: “I just talked to a woman today who asked to come to the shelter.
-She will visit with us next week: a 62-year-old woman whose words shocked me: ‘I am 62 years old and, and ever since I remember, I’ve been getting beaten, first by my father, next by my husband and now by my children.’”
+A little before our phone conversation, Mrs. Macridima had accepted another call that shocked her, despite her extensive experience in this field: “I just talked to a woman today who asked to come to the shelter.
+She will visit us next week: a 62-year-old woman whose words shocked me: ‘I am 62 years old and ever since I can remember, I’ve been beaten, first by my father, next by my husband, and now by my children.’”

 Currently three women and two boys live in the shelter.
 “Our youngest goes to elementary school and the oldest goes to high school.
-Right now, we are waiting for the first refugee from Ethiopia,” says Mrs. Macridima.
+Right now, we are waiting for our first refugee from Ethiopia to arrive,” says Mrs. Macridima.

-When I asked if the shelter is somewhere far and secret, as it is customary in order to protect women who are trying to hide from their perpetrators, the mental health consultant surprised me: “No, the truth is that we are in the heart of the city, near the main town square of Agrinio.
-This is at the same time fortunate and unfortunate.
-The good thing is that the location is very convenient for reaching all necessary services.
+When I asked if the shelter is somewhere far and secret, in order to protect women who are trying to hide from their perpetrators, the mental health consultant’s answer surprised me: “No, the truth is that we are in the heart of the city, near the main town square of Agrinio.
+This is, at the same time, fortunate and unfortunate.
+A positive aspect of our location is it is very convenient for reaching any necessary services.
 A woman is not at risk, for example, if she needs to go to the hospital, the Government Agency for Employment (OAED), or the public prosecutor’s office.
-The public transportation here is not great, and the women do not have the money to get around a lot; so in this sense it is a good thing that we are at the center of the city.
+The public transportation here is not great, and the women do not have the money to get around; so in this sense, it is a good thing that we are at the center of the city.
 However, the bad thing is that we cannot easily keep the location of the shelter secret, as it should be for security reasons.
 Fortunately, so far we have never had problems.”

-As I listen to Mrs. Makridima speak to me, I feel like I’m witnessing the most frightening scenario of a Greek film.
-All the bad guys and stereotypes are there.
+As I listen to Mrs. Makridima speak to me, I feel like I’m witnessing a frightening scenario straight out of a Greek film.
+All the ‘bad guys’ and stereotypes are there.

 “In the past, women did not have anyone to confide in.
-They would talk to their neighbor, who often did not have her best interests in mind, and even if she did, how could she help this situation?
-And some women tried talking to the police – which introduced other kinds of problems.
-I have had very bad experiences vicariously through the women.
-They would go to the police, and the officers would say to them, ‘Just let boys be boys, and so it is not such a big deal if you get a light beating, just do not talk back.
+They would talk to their neighbor, who often did not have their best interests in mind, and even if she did, how could she help the situation?
+Some women tried talking to the police – which introduced other kinds of problems.
+I have heard of very bad experiences with the police from the women.
+They would go to the police, and the officers would say to them, ‘Just let boys be boys, it is not such a big deal if you get a light beating, just do not talk back.
 And if he drinks one too many, just leave him alone and go to sleep.
 He is a man, so it is understandable if he speaks with harsh, tough words.’
-Among the police officers, you would always find this kind of man, this representative of machismo culture.
-We had many suicides by women in our region, women who could not take it any longer.
-Women ingesting pesticides to end their lives became something usual, especially in rural towns.
+Among the police officers, you would always find this kind of man, this embodiment of machismo culture.
+We have had many women in our region commit suiccide, women who could not take it any longer.
+In rural town especially, women ingesting pesticides to end their lives became something common.
 But you would never hear that she did it because of abuse.
 People would always say, ‘She had psychological problems.’
-Suddenly, we all were ‘psychotic.’”
+Suddenly, we were all ‘psycho.’”

 “Today, fortunately, police officers have improved.
-I notice that there are even people who have studied sociology in the police force, and they behave much better.
-Still, this does not apply to all police officers.
-What is most important, however, is that women are now beginning to talk about what’s happening to them.”
+I have noticed that there are even people who have studied sociology in the police force.
+These men handle abusive situations in a more appropriate manner.
+Even so, this appropriate behavior is not exhibited by all police officers.
+However, it is so important, that women now are beginning to talk and speak up about what’s happening to them.”

-The rules of the shelter limit the number of days a woman can stay to 3 months, but women stay longer.
+The rules of the shelter limit the number of days a woman can stay to 3 months, nonetheless most women stay longer.
 “Usually they will stay 6-7 months.
-Children get placed into schools near the shelter, so we can’t ask the woman to leave after 3 months, because it’s not good for them or for the kids to constantly change environments.
+Children get placed into schools near the shelter, so we can’t ask the woman to leave after 3 months, it’s not good for them or for their kids to continually change environments.
 The children are under the care of a pediatric psychologist here,” says the mental health counselor.

-“After the shelter, 90% of our own women find work.
-We try build connections with OEAD or local organizations and with our personal acquaintances; we give them unemployment status and inform them of their rights, because the women do not know anything about them and do not know how to survive in society on their own.
-They have learned to be locked away at home, doing nothing, and they often have depressive syndromes.
-We fight to help them overcome all these things.
-They are also provided with legal counsel on divorce proceedings, as well as information on available government benefits if they are single parents.
-We have had cases where women were entitled to benefits but never received them because their husbands had wrongly and illegally taken the benefits for their use,” she explains.
+“After the shelter, 90% of our own women find a job and work.
+We try to build connections with OEAD or local organizations and with our personal acquaintances; we give them unemployment status and inform them of their rights, as most women do not know anything about them and do not know how to survive in society on their own.
+They have learned to be locked away at home, doing nothing, and they often have depressive disorders.
+We fight to help them overcome all of these things.
+They are also provided with legal counseling on divorce proceedings, as well as information on available government benefits if they are single parents.
+We have had cases where women were entitled to benefits, but never received them because their husbands had wrongly and illegally stolen the benefits for their own personal use,” she explains.

-As for the “sacred” Greek family, it often makes its daughters shut their mouths and tells them to stick with their abusive husbands in order to avoid gossip and social stigma.
-“But this is what ends up happening: If the daughter leaves her home and comes to us, then it’s certain that the furious husband will call the mother-in-law; and usually at that point she will see clearly the abuse, and she will support her daughter’s stay at the shelter,” says Ms. Markridima about her daily experiences.
+The influence of the culturally constructed idea of a ‘sacred’ Greek family, is seen in how some Greek parents persuade their daughters to shut their mouths and stay with their abusive husbands, in order to avoid gossip and social stigma.
+“Ultimately, this is what ends up happening: If the daughter leaves her home and comes to us, then it’s certain that the furious husband will call the mother-in-law; and usually, at that point, the mother-in-law sees the abuse, and she will support her daughter’s stay at the shelter,” says Ms. Markridima about her daily experiences.

-A big step towards breaking the cycle of violence, fear, and shared guilt was the Law 3500/2006 “On Family Violence,” “because the law prescribes that the perpetrator will go through an initial urgent court evaluation and that the story will not end with a simple citation.”
+A big step towards breaking the cycle of violence, fear, and shared guilt was the Law 3500/2006 “On Family Violence,” “as the law dictates that the perpetrator will go through an initial, expedited court evaluation that does not end with a simple citation.”

-Towards the end of our conversation, the mental health counselor reminds me of the power of the television that is always lit up in the houses in the provinces: “In this area, information comes almost exclusively from television.
+Towards the end of our conversation, the mental health counselor reminded me of the power of television, which is always lit up in the houses in the provinces: “In this area, information comes almost exclusively from television.
 When the reporter presents a perpetrator as a hero, then people will never support the woman who is beaten.
-But when the media educate people and denounce the violence, you can be certain that people here become more supportive towards abused women.
+But, when the media educates people and denounces the violence, you can be certain that people here will show more support to abused women.”